rnburn/varnish-opentracing/doc/Proposal.md

-Unfortunately, I don't think there's any way from VCL to execute commands after a request has been serviced, so figuring out when to end the request span is tricky; though, I believe it's possible to do by having the C++ module start a thread that periodically reads from the Varnish [Shared Memory Log](https://varnish-cache.org/docs/trunk/reference/vsm.html) (VSM) and finishs spans when it detects that they've been logged, using the logged timestamps to infer the finish time.
-VSM uses a [circular buffer](https://info.varnish-software.com/blog/varnish-shared-memory-log-errors-and-solutions) and will write over old entries, so you'd want this thread to read often enough that it won't lose many records, while handling the case when it does somehow.
+Unfortunately, I don't think there's any way from VCL to execute commands after a request has been serviced, so figuring out when to end the request span is tricky; though, I believe it's possible by having the C++ module start a thread that periodically reads from the [Varnish Shared Memory Log](https://varnish-cache.org/docs/trunk/reference/vsm.html) (VSM) and finishs spans when it detects that they've been logged, using the logged timestamps to infer the finish time.
+VSM uses a [circular buffer](https://info.varnish-software.com/blog/varnish-shared-memory-log-errors-and-solutions) and will write over old entries, so you'd want this thread to read often enough that it wouldn't lose many records, while handling the case when it does.